Hifdzullah/hifdzullah.io/README.md

 <h2>About me</h2>
 My name Hifdzullah from Bandar Seri Begawan, Brunei Darussalam.
 I hold a <b>Master's Degree in Computing and Information Systems</b> and <b>Bachelor of Science with Honours in Computer Science </b> from the University of Chester, United Kingdom.
 <br></br>
 I have experience working with wide range of computer programming languages and technologies, such as HTML, CSS, Vue.js, Laravel PHP, Phyton, Java, Tensor Flow, Dart and SQL.
-My technical background includes front-end development, backend system development, mobile application development and computer vision in artificial intelligence.
+My technical background includes <b>Front-end development, Backend system development, Mobile Application development and Computer Vision in Artificial Intelligence (AI)</b>.
 <br></br>
-In addition, I have experience developing simulations and games using the JavaFX library, which strengthened my understanding of object-oriented programming, UI design, and application logic.
+In addition, I have experience developing simulations and games using the <b>JavaFX</b>b>library, which strengthened my understanding of object-oriented programming, UI design, and application logic.

 <h2>👨‍💻 Individual Research Development Projects:</h2>

-- <b>Hybrid Graphical User Authentication Using Graphical One-Time-Password and Anchoring and Relay technique for Enhanced Password Security and Memorability for Web-Based Online Banking User Authentication</b><br>
+- <b>Hybrid Graphical User Authentication for Web-Based Online Banking Using Anchoring and Relaying Recall Techniques and Graphical One-Time Password</b><br>
  <br>I developed a web-based hybrid graphical user authentication system for online banking, which integrates recall-based graphical authentication, recognition-based graphical authentication, and a dynamic graphical one-time password (OTP) mechanism.
 The system was designed to enhance security and usability by combining multiple authentication approaches while reducing reliance on traditional text-based passwords.

-  - <strong>Recall based graphical authentication:</strong> The recall of password image is based on anchoring and relaying technique, where any object within the image is selected according to user selection and relay the meaning of the selected image based on user personal experiences.
+  - <strong>Recall based graphical authentication:</strong> <b>Recall-based graphical authentication</b> This system is based on an anchoring and relaying technique, where users select meaningful picture within a password image.
+The authentication process relies on the user’s ability to recall the image by anchoring selected objects to personal experiences and relaying the meaning associated with those objects, making the password easier to remember while remaining difficult for attackers to guess.
-  - <strong>Recognition based graphical authentication:</strong> Randomly shuffle two user selected image with decoy image within the 8 x 8 grid layout.
+  - <strong>Recognition based graphical authentication:</strong> In the recognition-based graphical authentication phase, <b>two registered images are randomly positioned among decoy images within an 8 × 8 grid layout</b>.
+The randomized placement ensures that image positions vary across sessions, enhancing security against shoulder surfing and pattern-based attacks.
-   - <strong>Dynamic graphical one-time password:</strong> Randomly generated graphical one time password , where the user must enter the OTP according to the location of user images and the given OTP locations.
+   - <strong>Dynamic graphical one-time password:</strong> In the dynamic graphical OTP phase, the system generates a session-based random one-time password.
+User must enter the OTP according to the location of user images and the given OTP locations ensuring that each authentication attempt uses a unique One-Time-Password.

   <br>
    <img src ="img/GOTP_.png"/>